ravirajchilka/Computer-Aided-Drafting/README.md

-# CAD
+# SOLIDWORKS CAD
 For Mechanical Engineers the CAD is an essential tool.
-The Computer-Aided Design is the use of computers to aid in the creation, modification, analysis, or optimization of a design.
-This software is used to increase the productivity of the designer, improve the quality of design, improve communications through documentation, and to create a database for manufacturing.
-Files are generated usign SOLIDWORKS, it's a solid modeling computer-aided design (CAD) and computer-aided engineering (CAE) application developed by Dassault Systèmes.
+SOLIDWORKS is used for Computational Fluid Dynamics (CFD) and Finite Element Analysis (FEA).
+Engineers can design machines parts and assemble them for a complete machine structure and animate the working behavior of machines.